jnsnow/OpenGL/README.md

       developed out of the (now defunct) WiiUse library, authored by Michael Laforest.

+  - Dan Lecocq:
+      For a really great blog post on how to draw a mesh with GL_TRIANGLE_STRIPs.

 - To build the project, pushd Flythrough && make;
   To run, pushd Flythrough && ./fly;